 - Offline: Before the advent of technology, AINs were characterized by the intimate and personal approach that they took to investing and mentoring start-ups.
 From deal matching to knowledge sharing, key functions were always carried out with an intention to build strong foundational relationships between primary stakeholders within the AIN.
-Geographical proximity to the local business community has enabled angels to open more doors for investees. - Online: A growing number of AINs such as USbased AngelList and Gust conduct all their main operations online.
+Geographical proximity to the local business community has enabled angels to open more doors for investees. - Online: A growing number of AINs such as US-based AngelList and Gust conduct all their main operations online.
 This approach can allow exponential scalability.
 For example, Gust's platform has over 800,000 entrepreneur founders and 85,000 investors, a scale that a purely offline model would find challenging to achieve.
 Online offerings for AIN members can include digital access to a borderless network and database of funding options; as well as deal screening, pitching sessions, and coordination of deal analysis amongst entrepreneurs and Angel Investors.
-However, a key concern is that the personal connection between investor and investee can be hard to build in the early-stages of mentorship when all interactions are conducted online. - Blended: Most AINs currently utilize both online and offline mediums to run key activities, maintain stakeholder relationships and expand operations beyond the countries in which they are located.
-For instance, 'high touch' events such as educational workshops may depend on direct and personal interaction, but through live streams they can now reach larger and remote audiences than ever before.
+However, a key concern is that the personal connection between investor and investee can be hard to build in the early-stages of mentorship when all interactions are conducted online.